mayor-creator/mayor-creator/README.md

 - 👋 Hi, I’m Paul
 - 👀 I’m interested in web development and cloud engineering...
-- 🌱 I’m currently learning Javascript and Python ...
+- 🌱 I’m currently learning Javascript
 - 📫 How to reach me at paul.aboagye@outlook.com

 <!---